Skip to content

 Answer: Abbey Road.
 Photographed August 8, 1969, outside EMI Studios in London.

-The crossing is now a UK Grade II listed landmark; tourists re-create the photo daily.
+That crossing is now a UK Grade II listed landmark.
+Tourists still hold up traffic re-creating the photo every single day.

 34. Which K-pop group released Dynamite in 2020?